carltonupp/carlton.upperdine.dev/posts/typescript-domain-modelling.md

 };
 ```

-Secondly, each operation is checking the state of the order before performing
-the relevant check.
-If that check fails, it will return the order as-is.
-The
-function names aren't very representative of what they are doing- but
-`completeOrderIfStateIsDispatched` doesn't exactly have a ring to it.
+By doing this, we are reducing the risk of future developers changing the casing
+or terminology of the states without taking this into account everywhere they
+are used.

+A simple change, but we're not done yet.

-# Making the implicit explicit
+## Making the implicit explicit

 A good software design principle is to **make the implicit explicit**.
 Looking
 at our code, we should immediately know what it is doing without having to make
 any assumptions.

-Looking at our code, what differentiates an Open order from a Completed or
+For example, what differentiates an Open order from a Completed or Cancelled
-Cancelled one?
-What is to stop us passing a Cancelled order into the
+one?
+What is to stop us passing a Cancelled order into the **dispatchOrder**
+function?

+At the moment we are using the status property on each order, but with proper
-`dispatchOrder` function?
-With proper use of our type system, we are able to
+use of our type system, we are able to make invalid states impossible, and
-make invalid states impossible, and validatable without even running our code.
+validatable without even running our code.

-Using union types, we can modify our `Order` type to be a representation of the
+Using union types, we can modify our **Order** type to be a union type
-various states that an order can take in real life:
+representing the various states that an order can take in real life:

 ```ts
 type Line = {